jess-sys/22Docs/docs/valgrind.rst

 	==18332==     in use at exit: 0 bytes in 0 blocks ==18332==   total heap usage: 1 allocs, 1 frees, 10 bytes allocated
 	==18332==
-	==18332== All heap blocks were freed -- no leaks are possible ==18332==
+	==18332== All heap blocks were free'd -- no leaks are possible ==18332==
 	==18332== For counts of detected and suppressed errors, rerun with: -v ==18332== ERROR SUMMARY: 5 errors from 1 contexts (suppressed: 0 from 0)

 So, what happened ?
-Well, valgrind detected an invalid write error in our program.
+Well, Valgrind detected an invalid write error in our program.
 But what does it mean ?

-"Invalid write" means that our program tries to write data in a memory zone which it doesn't own.
+"Invalid write" means that our program tries to write data in a memory zone where it shouldn't.

-But valgrind tells you way more than that.
+But Valgrind tells you way more than that.
 It first tells you the size of the written data, which is 1 bytes, and corresponds to the size of a character.
-Then the line ``at 0x400553: main (test.c:7)`` tells you at which line you error occured.
+Then the line ``at 0x400553: main (test.c:7)`` tells you at which line your error occured.
 Line 7, which corresponds to ``str[i] = '\0'``.

 At the line ``Address 0x521004a is 0 bytes after a block of size 10 alloc\'d``, it also tells you that the invalid adress is located right after a block of ten bytes allocated.
-What is means is that a 10 bytes (so probably 10 characters) long memory zone was allocated, but we tried to write an eleventh character.
+What this means is that a 10 bytes (so probably 10 characters) long memory zone was allocated, but we tried to write an eleventh byte.

 Invalid read
 ////////////